 David and his wife live in one of the historic neighborhoods surrounding Baltimore’s Inner Harbor.
 From their rooftop they enjoy a wonderful view of Baltimore’s iconic Domino Sugar sign.
 Catsby, their cat, graciously allows them to live with her.
 When he is not photographing, David enjoys reading, walking, hiking, seeking out new restaurants, and watching his granddaughter.
 A second grandchild is due next year.

-Melanie Otto is a professional photographer from Oxon Hill, MD, specializing in event work, portraiture (corporate as well as personal), product photography, architectural and interior, as well as shooting weddings and sports.
-She is a digital specialist though she loves film, too, and is always up for a photographic adventure of travel or landscape work.
-She has had the honor of appearing on more than one of Kojo Nnamdi’s WAMU 88.5 FM Tech Tuesday Shows discussing digital photography and the industry’s products.
-Melanie has been individualizing her photo tutoring for over 6 years, bringing her innovative approach to hundreds seeking a better understanding of a wide range of photo topics.
+Melanie Otto is a professional photographer from Oxon Hill, MD, specializing in event work, portraiture (corporate as well as personal), product photography, as well as architectural and interior work.
+She is a digital specialist though she still loves film, and is always up for a photo adventure in travel or landscape opportunities.
+She has had the honor of appearing on more than nine of Kojo Nnamdi’s WAMU 88.5 FM Tech Tuesday Shows discussing digital photography and the industry’s products.
+Melanie has been individualizing her photo instruction and tutoring for over 15 years, bringing her innovative approach to at least a thousand (& counting!) seeking a better understanding of a wide range of photo topics.

 Since he first bought a used Pentax K1000 in 1989 Sean Quintilian has traveled over much of North America in search of outstanding wildlife and nature photographs.
 His body of work includes images from 14 U.S. National Parks and dozens of National Wildlife Refuges, with over 100 species of mammals, birds, and reptiles recorded.
 Sean has spent over 600 days on location over the past 17 years including 20 weeks in Yellowstone National Park alone.
 His work has appeared in publications, exhibits and even a CD jacket.
 His fine art prints have graced the walls of many offices and homes.
 During the past three years Sean has started a growing portrait and wedding business.
 Sean lives in Abingdon Maryland with his wife Jessica and daughter Juliana.